Review — SimCLRv2: Big Self-Supervised Models are Strong Semi-Supervised Learners

 • When the student model has a smaller architecture than the teacher model, it improves the model efficiency by transferring task-specific knowledge to a student model.

-• Even when the student model has the same architecture as the teacher model (excluding the projection head after ResNet encoder), self-distillation can still meaningfully improve the semi-supervised learning performance.
+• Even when the student model has the same architecture as the teacher model (excluding the projection head after encoder), self-distillation can still meaningfully improve the semi-supervised learning performance.

 5.4.
 SOTA Comparison